 Dupuytren’s contracture is a disease of the hands which affects millions of people.
 The condition first presents as bumps or nodules under the skin of the palm, which start to take on a dimpled appearance.
 These nodules or bumps can be seen and felt and are sometimes sensitive to pressure.
 As the disease progresses, the thickening and scarring of the connective tissue lying under the palm results in the formation of knots and cords.

 Dupuytren’s contracture can be diagnosed by a physician but many times goes undiagnosed.
-The condition usually affects men more than women, and develops after the age of forty.
-While there are no known causes which lead to this disease but people who smoke, drink alcohol or have diabetes are at a higher risk of developing Dupuytren's contracture.
+The condition is more prevalent among men and develops around the age of forty.
+While there are no known causes that lead to this disease, people who smoke, drink alcohol, or have diabetes are at a higher risk of developing Dupuytren's contracture.